Quant-X-Security-Coding-GmbH/QAA_Condition_Number/README.md

 * The **QAA** is based on
 	* The HHL algorithm (Quantum Linear Algebra)
-	* Computeralgebra means in order to solve Boolean Multivariate Equation Systems (BMQ).
+	* Computeralgebra means in order to solve Boolean Multivariate Quadratic Equation Systems (BMQ).
 * To calculate the condition number of the cryptosystems (their security levels respectively), we have to work with Computeralgebra and numerical methods.